atk4/data/docs/persistence/sql/expressions.md

     [$time]
 ));

-// Produces: where :a between time_from and time_to
+// produces: where :a between time_from and time_to
 ```

 Yet another curious use for the DSQL library is if you have certain object in